-Think you filter is too small?
+Do you think your pond filter is too small?
 Do your fish have recurring health problems?
-Is your pond water quality not great?
+Is your pond water clarity not very good?
 Chances are your pond filtration is not adequate, but that doesn’t necessarily mean you have to buy a new filter.
 If you have limited space or a limited budget, or you just want to get the most from your existing filter, keep reading to find out some simple techniques you can use to get the most out of your filter.

 Here are the bare bones basics that every pond owner should know about pond filtration.
 For more information on filtration see our Filtration Advice page.

 There are 3 types of pond filtration – biological, mechanical and chemical filtration.
 If you have fish in your pond the most important type of filtration is biological (bio-filtration), and that is what will be discussed in this article.